Regional Center Hearing Packet

 If you disagree with the regional center’s decision after your informal meeting, you can continue with the scheduled mediation or a hearing.
 You do not have to accept the regional center’s decision.

-Mediation is a meeting where an independent, trained mediator meets with you and a regional center representative.
+You can also ask for mediation, a meeting where an independent, trained mediator meets with you and a regional center representative.
 It takes place within 30 days of your request for a hearing.
 The mediator tries to find common ground and new solutions.
 The mediator has no power to force an agreement.
 If you reach an agreement, you sign an agreement document and the appeal process stops.
 If you do not reach an agreement, you go to a fair hearing.

 Everyone should consider using mediation.
 Mediation is often a good idea because it gives you and the regional center another chance to reach an agreement.
 However, it does take some time.
 The mediator is independent and will try to help you reach an agreement.
 Even if mediation does not work for you, you will have more information about the regional center’s case.
 That information can help you at your fair hearing.
 If you think there is no hope for an agreement, you can decide NOT to mediate.
 This is called “waiving mediation.”
 But, many people who think there is no hope for an agreement end up reaching an agreement in mediation.
 If you or the regional center waive mediation, make sure you are ready for your hearing.
 Your hearing may be scheduled sooner than if you go to mediation.